 In his book on Islamic traditions, Phil Parshall helps us understand the significance of boiling brains:

 Boiling brains are mentioned in a number of Hadith.
-It is as though the slightest heat to be applied at the lower part of the body will work up to the brain and cause it to boil.
+It is as though the slightest heat to be applied to the lower part of the body will work up to the brain and cause it to boil.
 If this torture is prescribed for “the least punished person,” one can only imagine what is meted out as greater punishment.²

-In contrast to the scene depicted above, the picture of heaven is totally different from that which would have been experienced in the context of Arabia.
+In contrast to the scene depicted above, the picture of heaven for Muslims is totally different from that which would have been experienced in the context of Arabia.
 The Qur’an tells us that “The Garden” has unpolluted water, unspoiled milk, clear honey and excellent wine.
 It is somewhat surprising to note that although abstinence from wine helps gain admission to heaven it will be enjoyed to the full once access is achieved (Surah 83:25).